Kenneth O'Donnell: Career

 On May 18, 1964, O'Donnell provided testimony to Norman Redlich and Arlen Specter, assistant counsel for the Warren Commission.
 O'Donnell stated that it was his impression that the shots fired at Kennedy came from the right rear.
 In their memoir of Kennedy, Johnny, We Hardly Knew Ye, both O'Donnell and David Powers reported hearing only three shots and did not offer any speculation as to their origin.
 According to a June 15, 1975 report in the Chicago Tribune, an unnamed "Central Intelligence Agency liaison man" told Congressmen that O'Donnell and David Powers had initially told assassination investigators that the shots that struck Kennedy came from a location other than the Texas School Book Depository, but that the two men were convinced, reportedly by FBI Director J. Edgar Hoover or his main aides, to alter their accounts to the Warren Commission to avoid the possibility of revealing the CIA's plots to kill Fidel Castro which might result in an international incident.
 During a telephone interview, O'Donnell said he testified truthfully and called the allegations "an absolute, outright lie."
 In his 1987 autobiography Man of the House, former House Speaker Tip O'Neill wrote that he had dinner with O'Donnell and Powers in 1968, and that both men indicated that two shots were fired from behind the fence on the grassy knoll at Dealey Plaza.
 According to O'Neill, he pointed out to O'Donnell that he gave different information to the Warren Commission, and O'Donnell replied: "I told the FBI what I had heard, but they said it couldn't have happened that way and that I must have been imagining things.
 So I testified the way they wanted me to.
 I just didn't want to stir up any more pain and trouble for the family."
 However, Dave Powers denied such conversation and claim occurred and criticized his autobiography.
 O'Donnell's son, Kenneth Jr., stated that his father privately called the Warren Commission “the most pointless investigation I’ve ever seen", and that he claimed shots came from two different directions.
+In the 1970s the House Select Committee on Assassinations reported that both O'Donnell and Robert Kennedy, the Attorney General and brother of the president, had surreptitiously made inquiries to associates about the possibility of organized crime involvement in the assassination.